Hong Kong Certificate of Identity: CI and PRC citizenship

 Most (but not all) former CI holders were solely People's Republic of China (PRC) citizens.
 Many of them were immigrants from mainland China who had acquired the right of abode in Hong Kong.
 They did not co-hold any type of British nationality (See British nationality law and Hong Kong for details pertaining to various kinds of British nationalities).
 Before the handover, they were not eligible for any kinds of PRC passports.
 The PRC only issued Home Return Permit for them to enter mainland China only.
 If they did not choose to acquire British nationality through naturalisation, they could apply for the CI as a travel document from the colonial Hong Kong Government.

-Travel abroad was very difficult for CI holders, because CI was not a proof of nationality, in contrast with passport, thus rendering CI holders practically "stateless", even when most of them were Chinese nationals.
+Travel abroad was very difficult for CI holders because a CI was not proof of nationality, unlike a passport, thus rendering CI holders practically “stateless,” even though most of them were Chinese nationals.
 Most countries and territories required CI holders to obtain visas before travelling.

 After the handover, all Hong Kong permanent residents with PRC Citizenship are eligible to apply for a Hong Kong SAR passport.